kubernetes-retired/heapster/docs/sink-configuration.md

 ### OpenTSDB
-This sink supports monitoring metrics and events.
+This sink supports both monitoring metrics and events.
-To use the opentsdb sink add the following flag:
+To use the OpenTSDB sink add the following flag:

     --sink=opentsdb:<OPENTSDB_SERVER_URL>

-Currently, accessing opentsdb via its rest apis doesn't need any authentication, so you can enable opentsdb sink like this:
+Currently, accessing OpenTSDB via its rest apis doesn't need any authentication, so you can enable OpenTSDB sink like this:

     --sink=opentsdb:http://192.168.1.8:4242